 Or at least that’s what she TELLS him is being smuggled.
 It turns out instead to be an arms shipment for the Taipingi rebels who have split China into a blood-soaked Civil War for the past decade.
 Flashman doesn’t realize the true nature of the contraband he’s transporting until he’s forced to fight off a band of Macao pirates.

 Thanks to some help from a sexy Chinese woman acting as a British agent our protagonist triumphs in the pirate attack.
 Unfortunately, when the British authorities subsequently board the vessel Harry is facing big trouble.
-For transporting weapons to belligerents in a war HMG has stayed out of he could be liable for years in prison or turned over to the Chinese for punishment if the Qing Dynasty insists.
+For transporting weapons to belligerents in a war HMG has stayed out of he could be liable for years in prison.

 Luckily the Chinese agent has fallen for Flashman thanks to their on-board affair and she vouches for his far-fetched tale about how he came to be aboard the smuggler craft.
 Unfortunately, Harry’s extra-curricular activities have once again landed him in the soup.